 Every Academy senior is required to plan and execute an independent study project (SISP) that involves at least 100 contact hours.
-The Academy faculty pre-approves every SISP proposal and each senior's Academic Advisor monitors that student's progress and awards the final grade.
+The Mass Academy faculty pre-approves every SISP proposal and each senior's Academic Advisor monitorsthat student's progress and awards the final grade.
 SISP grades are Pass/Fail and appear on students' Mass Academy transcripts.

-See the Academy website Student Resources for the SISP Handbook [12].
+See the Mass Academy website Resources for Students and Families page for the SISP Handbook [12].